mendhak/gpslogger/docs/eclipse.md

 In the Eclipse menu:

  > File > Import > Maven > Existing Maven Projects

-In *Root directory* browse for the GPSLogger clone (gpslogger) and import it.
+In *Root directory* browse for your GPSLogger clone (gpslogger) and import it.

 In the left side panel, Package Explorer, you will see four nodes:
  1. actionbarsherlock